 How can you say no to that face?
 Puppies and kittens sure are cute.
 And it’s up to you to make sure their health is monitored regularly so they grow into healthy adults.
 To ensure an easy, healthy transition into pet life, all of us here at Woodland Animal Hospital recommend administering a series of vaccinations beginning at six weeks of age.
 Deworming and fecal parasite tests are also very important in protecting the safety of puppy and kitten health.
 Heartworm prevention also begins at this tender age, as do discussions pertaining to your pet’s future health plan.

 Have you considered dental care?
 What about flea and tick prevention for when your puppy or kitten gets bigger?
-Come on in at any time to discuss the health of your newest family member.
+Come on in at any time to discuss the health of your furry family member.
 We are conveniently open 24/7 every day, weekend and holiday.

 Enter your phone number to have Woodland Animal Hospital's address and phone number sent to your phone.